virchan/a_text_generator_on_moby_dick/README.md

 ![model_summary](lstm_summary.jpg)

 and is modified from the standard online references on LSTM on text generation.
 It takes around 6 hours to train one epoch under the standard runtime setting on Google Colab.
-A checkpoint trained for 4 epochs is also provided here.
+A checkpoint trained over 4 epochs is also provided here.

 ## Sample Outputs